UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

 - `progressHue` or better `autoRepeat progressHue` will slowly adjust constantRGB value in order to rotate the per-key-RGB backlight through all hues.
 - `resetTrackpoint` resets the internal trackpoint board.
 Can be used to recover the trackpoint from drift conditions.
 Drifts usually happen if you keep the cursor moving at slow constant speeds, because of the boards's internal adaptive calibration.
 Since the board's parameters cannot be altered, the only way around is or you to learn not to do the type of movement which triggers them.
 - `i2cBaudRate <baud rate, default 100000(INT)>` sets i2c baud rate.
 Lowering this value may improve module reliability, while increasing latency.
+- `{|}` Braces allow grouping multiple commands as if they were a single command.
+Please note that from the point of view of the engine, braces are (almost) regular commands, and have to be followed by newlines like any other command.
+Therefore idioms like `} else {` are not possible at the moment.

 ### Triggering keyboard actions (pressing keys, clicking, etc.):